 - Investment in agriculture, fisheries, the environment and rural communities to replace those arising from Common Agricultural Policy.
-These are partially addressed in an Agriculture Bill at the time of writing. - National legislation for environmental protection to replace those agreed at EU level, to come in an Environment Bill. - Agreements for international trade with the EU and beyond, and the potential for future cross-Channel co-operation.
+These are partially addressed in an Agriculture Act 2020. - National legislation for environmental protection to replace those agreed at EU level, to come in an Environment Bill. - Agreements for international trade with the EU and beyond, and the potential for future cross-Channel co-operation.

 At the time of writing, it is impossible to predict where the threats and opportunities lie with any precision.
-The situation will clarify over the coming months and during any transition period to EU withdrawal.
+The situation will clarify over the coming months as the withdrawal from the EU takes effect.

 5.2.7 There have been Reviews of Designated Landscapes (National Parks and Areas of Outstanding Natural Beauty) in both England and Wales.
-The Marsden

-Review in Wales was published in 2015 with subsequent iterations resulting in 'Valued and Resilient: The Welsh Government's Priorities for Areas of Outstanding Natural Beauty and National Parks' published in July 2018.
+The Marsden Review in Wales was published in 2015 with subsequent iterations resulting in 'Valued and Resilient: The Welsh Government's Priorities for Areas of Outstanding Natural Beauty and National Parks' published in July 2018.
 In England the Landscapes or Glover Review, launched as part of the Government's 25 Year Environment Plan, was published in September 2019 with 27 'Proposals' for Government.
 These included that AONBs should be strengthened, with increased funding, governance reform, new shared purposes with National Parks, and a greater voice on development.
 The Review argued that our national landscapes are "England's soul and we should care for them as such" and that much more must be done for nature and natural beauty and welcoming people as landscapes for all.
 There were also references to future designation of the Forest of Dean and also stakeholder proposals for the Herefordshire Marches.